ankitklakra/1min-App/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), granting you the freedom to modify and distribute the code as per the terms of the license.
+This project is licensed under the [MIT License], granting you the freedom to modify and distribute the code as per the terms of the license.

 ## Acknowledgments